India has a PCOS problem, and we can't ignore it

-If you’re struggling with PCOS, consider the advice Dr Vishaka Shivdasani outlined in our recent Facebook Live.
+If you’re struggling with PCOS, Dr Vishaka Shivdasani has some basic guidelines that might help.

 Bad news for all those who’d rather sleep in than go for a run – there is no alternative to physical activity.
 Since PCOS is characterised by our sedentary lifestyles, “there is no magic pill that you can pop to make this go away,” says Shivdasani.
 She recommends resistance training for PCOS patients.